Can having the right culture cause your organization to succeed and improve?

 Which one is it?
 How can we tell the difference?

-A recent study—one of the first of its kind—followed 95 sales franchises across 6 years.
+—one of the first of its kind—followed 95 sales franchises across 6 years.
 Their results provide us with some very useful insights.

 How do we know if workplace culture causes success?